 The communication capability of the port is Enabled or Disabled.
 When enabled, traffic can be transmitted and received via this port.
-When disabled, the port is blocked and no traffic can be transferred through this port.
+When disabled, the port is blocked and no traffic can be transmitted through this port.
 Port State is configurable by the user.
-If a port is set to disable, no traffic can pass even if it linked up.
+If you set a port's state to Disable, then that port cannot pass traffic, even though Link is displayed.